greyshirtguy/VICREO-Listener/README.md

 You'll send an object to the listener.
 The application first looks a key called <pre><code>type</code></pre>.

-The following types are availiable;
+The following types are available;
-	* press (simulate a keypress)
+	* press (simulate a key-press)
 	* file (open a file)
 	* shell (perform a shell command)
 	* down (simulate a key down)
 	* up (simulate a key up)
-	* processOSX (send keys to a process on mac via applescript)
+	* processOSX (send keys to a process on mac via AppleScript)

 ### Example key press
-For keypresses create a object like this;
+For key-presses create a object like this;
 <pre><code>{ "key":"tab", "type":"press", "modifiers":["alt"] }'</code></pre>
 > Modifiers can be a string or an array if you have more.
 > Alt, command(win), Ctrl and Shift are supported.